basis-technology-corp/tcl-regex-java/README.md

 ** Get rid of 'Guts' and 'Runtime', sink all this into RegExp.
 ** Decide how far to push java style; this code seems like a place where 'package access' fields are in fact reasonable.
 ** final / private, however, when trivally possible.
+** bitflags versus enum sets in the guts

 * Performance measurement / tuning

 * REX-JE integration ...

+* Extension to permit any character class syntax that ICU will eat.